LF-Decentralized-Trust/project-proposals/HIPs/incubation/hiero.md

 A visual Explorer interface built on top of a Mirror node providing a human interface for a network.

 ## Exchange Rate Tool
-Tool to calculate and send the median of exchange rates from various exchanges to `PROJECT` network to establish the cost of transactions.
+Tool to calculate and send the median of exchange rates from various exchanges to Hiero network to establish the cost of transactions.

 ## JSON-RPC-Relay
-Allows Ethereum clients to interact with a `PROJECT` network.
+Allows Ethereum clients to interact with a Hiero network.
 This project is an implementation of the Ethereum JSON RPC APIs that delegates to both the Consensus and Mirror Nodes to fulfill the JSON RPC Specification.

 ## Client SDKs (Java, JavaScript, Go, C++, Rust, Swift)
-The SDKs for interacting with a `PROJECT` network: the official distributed consensus platform built using the hashgraph consensus algorithm for fast, fair, and secure transactions.
+The SDKs for interacting with a Hiero network: the official distributed consensus platform built using the hashgraph consensus algorithm for fast, fair, and secure transactions.

 ## Solo
-Solo provides a framework and associated tools for conducting end-to-end and full stack tests against a `PROJECT` network.
+Solo provides a framework and associated tools for conducting end-to-end and full stack tests against a Hiero network.

 ## Licenses and dependencies of the sub-projects
-All sub-projects of `PROJECT` use the Apache license V2.0 (https://www.apache.org/licenses/LICENSE-2.0.txt).
+All sub-projects of Hiero use the Apache license V2.0 (https://www.apache.org/licenses/LICENSE-2.0.txt).
 Since all the subprojects are part of separate repositories and even created in different programming languages, their dependencies differ.
 Based on that, it doesn’t make sense to provide a global list of dependencies.
 All dependencies and related licenses can be identified by automatic project analysis.